 However, a phase-out provision is particularly relevant for New York City residents since it is a high-income area.
 The allowable $25,000 loss is chipped away if your modified adjusted gross income (MAGI) is more than $100,000, and there is no allowance if your MAGI is higher than $150,000.

 It is useful to present a numerical example since this is a complex area.
 In this hypothetical example, you are single and own a condo unit in Manhattan.
 Starting in your career, you decide to rent the unit while earning wages from your regular job.
 Nevertheless, you make significant decisions, such as reviewing prospective tenant applications and approving the renter.
 Therefore, you are an active participant.

 In the first year, your wages were $75,000, but a rental loss of $5,000, mainly due to the allowable depreciation expense.
 Since you are an active participant in the rental activity, you can use the $5,000 to offset your other income, which is $75,000 in this case.

 Several years later, your wages grow to $175,000, and you have other income from dividends and interest.
 Any loss from the rental is disqualified; you can only deduct the passive losses to the extent you have passive gains in that year.
 However, if you still have a loss, you can use this credit to offset future passive income.

 Concluding thoughtsConcluding thoughts

 Basic knowledge can improve your profitability, although business decisions should not be guided completely by tax considerations.
 There are NYS and NYC tax considerations, as well.
-Real estate can generate nice cash flow, but remember, it is the after-tax amount that matters.
+Real estate can generate nice cash flow but remember the after-tax amount matters.